-Ernestine L. Rose (1810-1891) was one of the earliest and most prominent advocates of woman’s rights and freethought.
+Ernestine L. Rose (1810–1891) was one of the earliest and most prominent advocates of woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) and freethought.
 She was born Ernestine Potowski of Jewish parents in Poland.
 Rebelling against the strict Judaism of her home, she wandered to London, where she met and married William Rose, a broadminded advocate of the reformer Robert Owen.
 The Roses moved to New York City in 1836.
 Her husband supported her as she became one of America’s first female public speakers on behalf of woman’s rights and freethought.
 She campaigned for a pioneering law that gave New York women rights in their husbands’ property.

 In part because of her experience at public speaking in what was for her a second language, Ernestine Rose became one of the woman’s rights movement’s most reliable orators.

-In 1869 the woman’s movement split between moderates led by Anthony -- who sought to make common cause with Christian groups such as the Women’s Christian Temperance Union -- and more radical feminists such as Elizabeth Cady Stanton and Matilda Joslyn Gage, who viewed the church as an historic oppressor of women.
-Discouraged, Ernestine Rose and her still-radical husband removed to England, where they abandoned activism and focused on living frugally in their declining years.
+In 1869 the woman’s movement split between moderates led by Anthony—who sought to make common cause with Christian groups such as the Women’s Christian Temperance Union—and more radical feminists such as Elizabeth Cady Stanton and Matilda Joslyn Gage, who viewed the church as a historic oppressor of women.
+Discouraged, Ernestine Rose and her still-radical husband moved to England, where they abandoned activism and focused on living frugally in their declining years.